dustlang/rust/src/doc/dustc/src/tests/index.md

 to the console.
 Usually the output is captured, and only displayed if the test fails.

-This may also be specified by setting the `RUST_TEST_NOCAPTURE` environment variable set to anything but `0`.
+This may also be specified by setting the `DUST_TEST_NOCAPTURE` environment variable set to anything but `0`.

 #### `--show-output`